PredixDev/predix-seed/README.md

 ```
 gulp dist
 ```

+## Folder Structure
+After the last step above, there should be the following folder structure.
+Below is a brief description of the essential folders and files:

+root
+˪public
+˪server
+˪tasks
+˪test
+˪tutorials

 ### Deploy to the cloud
 First make sure you're logged in to the Predix Cloud using the `cf login` command.